 It may be time to take a step back.
 The term ‘well-rounded’ has been over-used and sometimes even taken out of context in terms of college admissions.

 What colleges are in fact looking for are well-rounded classes.
 They want classrooms that consist of students with diverse skills and interests.
 Why are colleges so interested in well-rounded classrooms?
 This way, when they list their alumni, it sounds like an impressive cohort of experts from across diverse fields.

 Focus Doesn’t Hurt

-When it comes to individuals, colleges like seeing students who have pursued one or more activities long enough to master them rather than students who have spent a few weeks each in various activities just so they can create a longer list.
+When it comes to individuals, colleges like seeing students who have pursued one or more extracurricular activities long enough to master them rather than students who have spent a few weeks each in various activities just so they can create a longer list.

 If you have been trying to round yourself out to boost your college application, it’s not too late to stop and re-think your strategy.
 Focusing instead on those activities and subjects that you excel in can help.